s1lver-lining/Starlight/Cryptography/Elliptic Curves/README.md

 >The **scalar multiplication** is defined by iterating addition: $kP = P + P + \cdots + P$ ($k$ times).

 This operation is the *trapdoor function* of ECC, as inversing it is considered to be very hard.
 This problem is called the **elliptic curve discrete logarithm problem** (ECDLP): given $P$ and $Q$, find $k$ such that $Q = kP$.

+## Attacks

+* Smooth order using Pohlig–Hellman - [Wikipedia](https://en.wikipedia.org/wiki/Pohlig%E2%80%93Hellman_algorithm)

+    If the order of the curve is smooth (i.e have a lot of small factors), the Pohlig–Hellman algorithm can be used to compute the discrete logarithm very quickly.
+Consequently, if he order is not prime itself, it must al least contain a large prime factor to prevent this.

+    Sagemath's discrete_log function can be used to compute the discrete logarithm for such primes.
+[This script](./Tools/smooth_number_generator.py) can be used to generate smooth numbers of selected size while [this script](./Tools/ec_pohlig_hellman.py) can be used to compute the discrete logarithm on EC points.